onejeuu/sc-file/docs/source/usage.rst

 📥 **Drag & Drop**
   Drag files or folders directly onto ``scfile.exe`` in File Explorer.
-  Supported files are converted to default formats and saved alongside source file.
+  Supported files are converted to default formats and saved alongside the source file.

-  This is equivalent to running ``scfile.exe <path>`` for each dropped file.
+  This is equivalent to passing dropped paths to ``scfile.exe``.

 🖱️ **Open With**
   Set ``scfile.exe`` as the default program for opening supported file types.
-  Double-clicking any such file in Explorer will convert it and save output alongside source file.
+  Double-clicking any such file in Explorer will convert it and save output alongside the source file.

-  To set up: right-click a file → **Open With** → choose ``scfile.exe`` and check «Always use this app».
+  To set up: right-click a file → **Open With** → choose ``scfile.exe`` and check **Always use this app**.

 📟 **Command Line**
   Run ``scfile.exe --help`` to see all available arguments and options.
-  The CLI gives full control over conversion: output formats, skeletons, animations, directory structure, file name conflicts, and more.
+  The CLI configures output formats, skeleton and animation export, directory structure, and file name conflicts.

   .. code-block:: bash